-Technical Support Objective Safety, sustainability, support of EU industry and greater EU influence through recognition 2004-Open End and respect of EASA as a strong partner with integrity, transparency and professional excellence.
+Technical Support Objective 2004-Open End Safety, sustainability, support of EU industry and greater EU influence through recognition and respect of EASA as a strong partner with integrity, transparency and professional excellence.
 Based on this, EASA shall become the leading implementer of EU funded technical cooperation programmes and aviation partnerships for safety and environmental protection in the field of civil aviation, in partnership with Member States.
-Outputs 2022 Outputs 2023 Outputs 2024 - Support the EC in developing regional Support the EC in developing Support the EC in developing projects in line with EU objectives and regional projects in line with EU regional projects in line with EU successfully launch and implement objectives and successfully launch objectives and successfully launch those projects. and implement those projects. and implement those projects.
-Support beneficiaries in improving their Support the strengthening of RSOOs.
-Support the strengthening of RSOOs. achievements as reported in the ICAO - Support the implementation of - Support the implementation of USOAP performance dashboard. environmental protection including environmental protection including - Support the strengthening of RSOOs.
-CORSIA and SAF prioritising those CORSIA and SAF prioritising those States where the implementation States where the implementation Support the implementation impact on the worldwide impact on the worldwide protection including environmental environment will be the most environment will be the most CORSIA prioritising those States where significant. significant. the implementation impact on the worldwide environment will be the most - Complete the development of a Implement a European platform for the coordination of international significant.
-European platform coordination of technical cooperation activities international technical cooperation activities (TEAM EUROPE).
+Outputs 2022 Outputs 2023 Outputs 2024 - Support the EC in developing regional Support the EC in developing regional Support the EC in developing regional projects in line with EU objectives and projects in line with EU objectives and projects in line with EU objectives and successfully launch and implement successfully launch and implement successfully launch and implement those projects. those projects. those projects. - Support beneficiaries in improving - Support the strengthening of RSOOs.
+Support the strengthening of RSOOs. their achievements as reported in the - Support the implementation of Support the implementation of ICAO USOAP performance dashboard. environmental protection including environmental protection including - Support the strengthening of RSOOs.
+CORSIA and SAF prioritising those CORSIA and SAF prioritising those States where the implementation States where the implementation - Support the implementation of impact on the worldwide impact on the worldwide environmental protection including environment will be the most environment will be the most CORSIA prioritising those States significant. significant. where the implementation impact on the worldwide environment will be - Complete the development of a Implement a European platform for the coordination of international the most significant.
+European platform the cooperation coordination of international technical activities technical cooperation activities (TEAM EUROPE).
 (TEAM EUROPE).
 The Agency might not be in a position to deliver the projects to the European Commission's and/or Risks the beneficiaries' expectations in terms of budget, time, quality and sustainability.
 Competitiveness [Contributes to Sustainability & Safety] Strategy - Key Drivers Principal Funding Source EU contribution + Earmarked funds from the EU